-John Whitehead Memo Revolutionizes Investment Banking, Establishes Investment Banking Services
+John Whitehead Memo Revolutionizes Investment Banking, Establishing Investment Banking Services

-In one of the firm's most important industry innovations, John C. Whitehead submits a memo to Sidney J. Weinberg in 1956 outlining the establishment of Wall Street's first marketing arm for investment banking, later known as Investment Banking Services.
+In one of the firm's most important industry innovations, John Whitehead submits a memo to Sidney Weinberg in 1956 outlining the establishment of Wall Street's first marketing arm for investment banking, later known as Investment Banking Services (IBS).

-On March 14, 1956, Partner John C. Whitehead submitted to Sidney J. Weinberg a memo that would revolutionize investment banking, not only at Goldman Sachs but throughout Wall Street itself.
+On March 14, 1956, partner John C. Whitehead submitted to Sidney J. Weinberg a memorandum that would revolutionize investment banking, not only at Goldman Sachs but throughout Wall Street.

 The 26-page document was created in response to Sidney Weinberg’s letter sent two months earlier, on the heels of the landmark Ford Motor Company IPO.
 Noting the firm’s challenges in securing new business beyond Sidney Weinberg’s own extraordinary network, he instructed Whitehead to “make a full and exhaustive study of our set-up for the solicitation of new business.
 You know the problem.
 I think it is the most important one in the office today.”

 In response, John Whitehead spoke with partners, business staff and even competitors about their new business organizations.
 What he then proposed not only changed fundamentally the new business approach at Goldman Sachs but the firm’s organizational structure itself.

 Traditionally investment banking at every firm followed a number of unwritten rules.
 Clients came to the bankers.
 No banker would solicit business — and especially not from a competitor’s client.
 Most of all, the same investment banker who sold the service provided the service.